zuzk/suzpack/README.md

 - Custom lightmap
 - Better enchantment glint
 - Tools look more broken as their durability goes down
-- Better mod and player sounds
+- Changed some sounds to be less annoying/loud
 - New colormaps
-- Changed some sounds to be less annoying/loud
 - Made rain more peaceful
-- Lowered sheilds and some items in off hand so they're less obtrusive
+- Lowered sheilds and some items in offhand so they're less obtrusive
 - New 3d block models for ladders and rails
 - Smaller crosshair
-- Removed "java edition" from title
+- Removed "java edition" from title screen
 - Rotated iron nugget
+- Fixed a few broken block models
+- Changed the enderpearl texture
+- Added new ladder texture
+- Changed all rail textures
 - Did a bunch more little stuff that I'm not gonna bother typing up lol

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁⠀⠀